amadim/alx-low_level_programming/README.md

-readme for more function
-this is my c programing more function readmeC
+readme for pointers, arrays and string. this is my c programing for pointers, arrays and string readmeC